Why?

 Cell Towers

-The cell towers layer is generated by accessing RSM APIs for licences from a list of cell service providers (eg, OneNZ, Spark, 2Degrees), and the frequencies that they're known to operate on.
+The cell towers layer is generated using RSM APIs to access licences from a list of cell service providers (e.g., OneNZ, Spark, 2Degrees), focusing on the frequencies they operate on.
+Each licence is linked to a location, but there's no direct information about associated licences per tower.
+Therefore, we group licences by location to create the "cell tower" layer.

 Point To Point

-Similar to the cell phone towers, all registered frequency point to point links are also in the RSM database.
-This layer extracts the links that have a "Receive Configuration" and a "Transmit Configuration" and plots them.
+Like the cell towers, we gather data on all registered frequency point-to-point (PTP) links from the RSM APIs.
+This layer displays links that have both a "Receive Configuration" and a "Transmit Configuration(s)".

 Fixed Line

-If your interest is in fixed infrastructure, you should also check out the National Broadband Map.
+For those interested in fixed infrastructure, we recommend also checking out the National Broadband Map.

-I don't think this RSM tower / PTP link exists
+I don't think this Tower / PTP / LMR exists.

 What services are running on the tower?